Florida woman sets swimming record at Longboat Key Island

 The open-water swimmer said the swim was incredibly difficult.

-“It was a really, really rough day, we had super smooth on the gulf, and then 15 to 20 around the bayside, so it was choppy.
-I compared it to, like, getting no air for about six hours.”
+“It was a really, really rough day, we had super smooth on the gulf, and then 15 to 20 around the bay side, so it was choppy.
+I compared it to, like, getting no air for about six hours,” she said.

 This is not Madison’s first bout with swimming over long distances.